Smoothie Bowl Recipes

 • Fresh fruit: Even though these smoothies are made using frozen fruit, fresh fruit is great as a topping.
 Fresh berries, sliced bananas, chopped up oranges, and any other type of fruit that you want to use is great.

-• Dried fruit: Dried cranberries and chopped up dried dates can add a pack of sweetness fast.
+• Dried fruit: Dried cranberries and chopped up dried dates can add some sweetness fast.
 Adding dried cherries is also a great way to get a boost of tartness.

 • Nuts: Go “nuts” adding nuts.
-I like adding sliced almonds or even a few crushed up peanuts on top.
-Sunflower seeds are also a great addition as well.
+I like adding sliced almonds, chopped cashews, pecans or walnuts or even a few crushed up peanuts on top.
+You can also add a dollop of nut butter like homemade peanut butter or almond butter.

 • Chocolate: Mini chocolate chips can be a great choice or even some shaved chocolate right on top.